Skip to main content

 5. Integration with Financial Systems: Connect the credit management process with accounting, invoicing, and deal registration systems.

-6. Ongoing Monitoring and Review: Regularly review partner credit utilization, payment history, and financial health, adjusting limits as necessary.
+6. Ongoing Monitoring and Review: Regularly review partner credit use, payment history, and financial health, adjusting limits as necessary.

 5. Best Practices vs Pitfalls